 “Like many young readers, I was enthralled by his charming and evocative illustrations that accompanied The Hobbit.
 These paintings, particularly the now-iconic image that appears on its cover, have become as beloved as the story they accompany.
 Yet the author himself was characteristically modest, dismissive of the obvious and rare artistic talent he possessed despite having had no formal training.
 This modesty meant that relatively little else of his artwork was known of or seen during his lifetime, and generally only in scholarly books afterwards.”

-The art Tolkien once made only for his reference and joy will be available to all of us.
-This new edition will arrive in October 2021.
+The art and illustrations Tolkien once made only for his reference and joy now bring us all joy.
+This new edition is now on sale.